Causal Spillover Effects Using Instrumental Variables: Identification Under One-sided Noncompliance

 and

 \end{corollary}

-The first term in the above corollary, $\E[Y_{ig}(0,0)|C_{ig}]-\E[Y_{ig}(0,0)|C_{ig}^c]$, is the difference in the average baseline outcome $Y_{ig}(0,0)$ between compliers and non-compliers (i.e. group compliers or never-takers), whereas $\E[Y_{ig}(0,0)|C_{jg}]-\E[Y_{ig}(0,0)|C_{jg}^c]$ is the difference in average baseline potential outcomes among units with compliant and non-compliant peers.
-These differences can be used to determine whether average baseline potential outcomes vary with own and peers' compliance types, which can help assess the external validity of the local average effects.
-More precisely, if these differences are small, the local effects may be considered informative, at least to some extent, about average effects for the whole population, whereas finding marked heterogeneity across types would emphasize the local nature of the parameters in Corollary \ref{coro:late_osnc}.
+The first term in the above corollary, $\E[Y_{ig}(0,0)|C_{ig}]-\E[Y_{ig}(0,0)|C_{ig}^c]$, is the difference in the average baseline outcome $Y_{ig}(0,0)$ between compliers and non-compliers, whereas $\E[Y_{ig}(0,0)|C_{jg}]-\E[Y_{ig}(0,0)|C_{jg}^c]$ is the difference in average baseline potential outcomes among units with compliant and non-compliant peers.
+These differences can be used to determine whether average baseline potential outcomes vary with own and peers' compliance types.

-Finally, the following result shows that, under one-sided noncompliance, the direct and indirect local average effects in Corollary \ref{coro:late_osnc} are equal to the estimands from a 2SLS regression using $(Z_{ig},Z_{jg},Z_{ig}Z_{jg})$ as instruments for $(D_{ig},D_{jg},D_{ig}D_{jg})$.